T1GxR/Axion-CS2-RAGE-CHEAT/README.md

     - Inventory changer with item dump
     - In game skin changer
     - Config tab
-    - Plant bomb anywhere (might work only on local games)
+    - Plant bomb anywhere (only works at the beginning of the round for a second only)
     - AND MORE

 # TO-DO